lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 Compensating participants
 ----------------------------------------

-If you are compensating participants, you will also be (for now) emailing them through the Lookit email interface to give them gift cards, using the user IDs you can see in the consent manager and/or the response data.
+If you are compensating participants, in almost all cases you will be (for now) messaging them through the Lookit email interface to give them gift cards, using the user IDs you can see in the consent manager and/or the response data.
+If your institution requires direct compensation or requires the collection of email addresses for other compliance reasons, an additional survey page can be added to your study that asks for the participant's email as long as it is clear that that information will only be used to send payment.

 Participant compensation should never depend on the child’s behavior - *even if the child fusses out and/or the data is unusable*.
 In general,